-Managing risks and performance through robust internal control and strong public financial management its approach to identifying and controlling risks.
+The Council's Risk Management Framework sets out its approach to identifying and controlling risks.
 Risk registers are maintained at strategic and service area level.
 Strategic risks are reviewed by the Corporate Management Team and reported to the Governance and Audit Committee biannually.